mssola/thesis/README.md

     $ sbt
     > run migrate

+This migration will create the `devices` in a new keyspace named `snacker`.
 After this, you still need to initialize this table.
 In order to do this you might want to perform the following command: